If you are using MySQL Version 3.23, you can copy the `.frm',

 shell> mysqladmin create db_name shell> gunzip < db_name.contents.gz | mysql db_name

-You can also use mysqldump
+You can also use mysqldump and mysqlimport to transfer

 the database.

-For big tables, this is much faster than simply using mysqldump
+For big tables, this is much faster than simply using mysqldump.

-In the following commands, DUMPDIR
+In the following commands, DUMPDIR represents the full pathname

-of the directory you use to store the output from mysqldump
+of the directory you use to store the output from mysqldump.

 First, create the directory for the output files and dump the database: